 I’m in a forest.
 Trees must drink gallons of water.
 It has to be here.

 A few minutes later the trees opened up in front of him and the noise grew to a distinct sound, that of running water.
 Stepping through the trees he saw water running over stones thirty to feet to his right and splashing into a small lake, directly in front of him.
 As soon as his feet felt grass again he raced forward and put his face in the water.
 It was cold and clear, and tasted of hope.
 He drank fully, relieved to have overcome the first hurdle.
 He caught a movement out of the corner of his eye and froze.
 Suddenly he was remembering all the wildlife documentaries where the watering hole was a prime killing ground for predators.
 Trying to remain as still as possible he slowly reached back for his club.
 He tilted his head slightly to look in the direction of the movement.
 He lay still for a full minute, staring at the bank where he’d thought he seen something.
 Nothing moved.
 Everything was as still and silent as before.
 It was a good lesson though, he thought.
 I’m a naked man with a bit of a stick.
 I have to remain as stealthy as possible.
 He tore his gaze away warily, glanced into the now smooth lake from which he’d been drinking, and screamed loudly, leaping back.
 He looked around frantically, no change.
 He looked back into the lake.
 There was a naked man reflected there but it wasn’t him.
-Or more precisely, he realised, it was him, but he wasn’t him.
+Or more precisely, it was him, but he wasn’t him.
 He’d never seen the face looking back at him before.
 Or maybe he had, there was something sort of familiar about the face, but nothing he could put his finger on, and it certainly was not his own face.

 After spending the morning musing on how he’d got here, where here was, and why he wasn’t dead, he’d mentally shelved his questions until he had something to go on.
 Now he was badly shaken again.
 He scooped up a hand sized rock from the lake shore, stared at the stranger who’s body he was wearing, shuddered, and set off again.